sim4444/Lab-week-9-Packer-with-Ansible-and-Terraform/README.md

 ```sh
 http://<EC2_PUBLIC_IP>
 ```
-You should now see the deployed web page.
+We should now see the deployed web page.

 ### Cleaning Up Resources